mccoyJosh/ClassInfo/SDEV120/M04/Day1/2_types_of_structures.md

 We can also see we still end using an else statement at the end; this one runs if none of the previous else-if statements were true; so, if EVERYTHING is FALSE, the last else runs.
 Now you don't have to use one if you don't want to!

+## Test Knowledge (Are These Structured Selections)

+- draw a sequence
+- draw a normal selection
+- draw a selection with 3 options (like, represent a stop light)
+- write out psuedo code of a single alternative

 Let's move on from decision-making!